 While this blog is titled “Called To Mothering”, I couldn’t do what I do as a mother without my children’s dad.
 He works hard every day so I can stay at home with our kids, and wholeheartedly supports me homeschooling and writing about it.

 I can’t imagine our lives without our son and daughter, but I’ll be honest, I do miss those child-free days.
 When our schedule didn’t revolve around children’s activities and we could just decide to get away somewhere on a whim, without having to find a babysitter.
 When we weren’t practically shouting over the competing voices of young kids have a conversation.

 I turned 23 the summer we met, and he was 25.
-Those ages seem so young to me now, 14 years later.
+Those ages seem so young to me now, all these years later.
 Back then, we had our whole lives ahead of us and were starry eyed with dreams of our glorious future together.